Preparing properly for a test or procedure reduces your child's anxiety, encourages cooperation, and helps your child develop coping skills.

 - Ask if your child has questions about something you have explained.

-- Allow your child to practice the positions or movements that will be required for the particular procedure, such as the fetal position for a lumbar puncture.
+- Allow your child to practice the positions or movements that will be required for the procedure, such as the fetal position for a lumbar puncture (spinal tap).

 - Stress the benefits of the procedure and talk about things the child may enjoy after the test, such as feeling better or going home.
 You may want to take your child for ice cream or some other treat afterwards, but do not make the treat a condition of "being good" for the test.